Softvelum/webrtcjs/README.md

 ## Configuration options

-- `whipUrl` - publish URL with authorization parameters.
+- `whipUrl` - publishing URL with authorization parameters.
 - `logLevel` - the log level: `info`, or `error`.
 - `videoElement` - `<video>` tag to local monitoring published stream.

 ## Callbacks

-- `onPublisherCreated` - called when publisher instance created with provided configuration.
+- `onPublisherCreated` - called when publisher instance has been created with the provided configuration.
 Parameters: `settings`.
-- `onConnectionStateChange` - called when connection state changed.
+- `onConnectionStateChange` - called when connection state has changed.
 Parameters: `connectionState`.
-- `onOffer` - called when sdp offer ready.
+- `onOffer` - called when SDP offer is ready.
 Parameters: `offer`.
-- `onAnswer` - called when server answer recewived.
+- `onAnswer` - called when server answer has been received.
 Parameters: `answer`.
 - `onConnectionError` - called if connection error happens.
 Has no parameters.

 ## Callback usage example